rust-lang/rust/text/0000-path-clarity.md

 - From a learnability perspective, the fact that the paths in the module system aren't *quite* in direct correspondence with the file system is another small speedbump, and in particular makes `mod foo;` declarations entail extra ceremony (since the parent module must be moved into a new directory).
+A simpler rule would be: the path to a module's file is the path to it within Rust code, with `.rs` appended.
 - From an ergonomics perspective, one often ends up with many `mod.rs` files open, and thus must depend on editor smarts to easily navigate between them.
 Again, a minor but nontrivial papercut.